MTV Europe Music Awards: 2000–2004

 2000: The show was hosted by Fugees's Wyclef Jean, who presented a variety of stars and outfits, including one consisting of boxer shorts only, after he jumped into the crowd and had his red leather suit ripped from him.
 The performance of the Spice Girls during the ceremony was the last before their breakup.
 The most elaborate appearance was probably by Jennifer Lopez, who literally landed on stage in an aeroplane.
 The performance was a world premiere of her new song, "Love Don't Cost a Thing", taken from her forthcoming album, J.Lo.
 Madonna paid tribute to fellow performer Kylie Minogue by appearing on stage in a T-shirt bearing the name "Kylie".
-Sacha Baron Cohen made his career debut during the ceremony.
+Madonna performed Music (Madonna song), one month after giving birth to son, Rocco, with a screen background of clips reminiscent of her long career.
+Sacha Baron Cohen made his career debut during the ceremony whilst introducing Madonna.

 Political issues were present as well during the night, with Nick Carter from Backstreet Boys speaking against a recount of votes in the U.S. presidential election.
 Robbie Williams won Best Song for "Rock DJ", but he told the audience: "I am not going to say anything bad about people's choices on this one, but I think it's a terrible song and a silly song."
 He also referred to his roots in Stoke-on-Trent, saying: "When I was growing up I dreamt of being a pop star and I would like to thank MTV for my three houses, my five cars and my supermodel girlfriend."

 2001: The ceremony was the first entertainment broadcasts following the September 11th attacks in New York City.
 When Damon Albarn and Jamie Hewlett from Gorillaz walked onto stage to make a speech, Albarn sported a T-shirt with the Campaign for Nuclear Disarmament logo on it.
 Albarn, in a response to the recent invasion of Afghanistan said "So, fuck the music.
 Listen.
 See this symbol here, [pointing to the tee shirt] this the symbol for the Campaign for Nuclear Disarmament.
 Bombing one of the poorest countries in the world is wrong.
 You've got a voice and you have got to do what you can about it allright?"
 Fred Durst took the stage with Wes Scantlin and Jimmy Page to perform the classic Led Zeppelin's song "Thank You".